mendersoftware/mender-docs/301.Troubleshoot/03.Mender-Client/docs.md

 ### How to check this on the device/server/artifact?

 * artifact - `mender-artifact read <mender-artifact.mender>`
-* device - Run the command on the device `mender show-provides`
+* device - Run the command on the device `mender-update show-provides`
 * server UI - `Releases -> Select Release -> Expand the artifact info by clicking it -> Expand Provides and Depends`

 ### Checking inconsistencies about the root file system checksums

-The checksum shown with `mender show-provides` does not necessarily represent the running partition's actual checksum.
+The checksum shown with `mender-update show-provides` does not necessarily represent the running partition's actual checksum.

-For example, if you remount the partition `rw`, change something and remount it `ro`, the checksum in the `mender show-provides` won't change, while the checksum of the running partition changes.
+For example, if you remount the partition `rw`, change something and remount it `ro`, the checksum in the `mender-update show-provides` won't change, while the checksum of the running partition changes.

 As part of your troubleshooting, you can check that the actual checksum on the device is the same as in the `Depends` field.